williamscale/williamscale.github.io/_projects/routee-optimal-speed.markdown

 \end{aligned}
 $$

 where $g$ is the gasoline consumed.
+An $\alpha=0$ represents the maximum fuel consumed where $\alpha=1$ is the optimal minimum fuel consumed case.
 Below is the plot of cumulative fuel used over the entire trip.

 ![Fuel Consumption Along Trip](https://williamscale.github.io/attachments/routee-optimal-speed/gge_along.png)